AdobeDocs/experience-platform.pt-BR/help/destinations/catalog/personalization/custom-personalization.md

 ## Pré-requisitos {#prerequisites}

-Essa integração é alimentada pela variável [Adobe Experience Platform Web SDK](../../../edge/home.md) ou [Adobe Experience Platform Mobile SDK](https://aep-sdks.gitbook.io/docs/).
-Você deve usar um desses SDKs para usar esse destino.
+This integration is powered by the [Adobe Experience Platform Web SDK](../../../edge/home.md) or the [Adobe Experience Platform Mobile SDK](https://aep-sdks.gitbook.io/docs/).
+You must be using one of these SDKs to use this destination.

+>[!IMPORTANT]
+>
+>Antes de criar uma conexão de personalização personalizada, leia o guia sobre como [configurar destinos de personalização para a personalização da mesma página e da próxima página](../../ui/configure-personalization-destinations.md).
+Este guia o orienta pelas etapas de configuração necessárias para casos de uso de personalização de página mesma e próxima, em vários componentes de Experience Platform.

 ## Tipo de exportação {#export-type}

-**Solicitação de perfil** - você está solicitando todos os segmentos que estão mapeados no destino de personalização personalizada para um único perfil.
+**Profile request** - you are requesting all the segments that are mapped in the custom personalization destination for a single profile.
 Diferentes destinos de personalização personalizada podem ser configurados para diferentes [Datastreams de coleta de dados do Adobe](../../../edge/fundamentals/datastreams.md).

 ## Casos de uso {#use-cases}

-Esse destino compartilha públicos com servidores de anúncios e aplicativos de personalização que não sejam Adobe, a serem usados em tempo real, para decidir quais usuários de anúncios devem ver em um site.
+This destination shares audiences with ad servers and non-Adobe personalization applications, to be used in real-time, for deciding which advertisement users should see on a website.

 ### Caso de uso nº 1

 **Personalização de uma página inicial**

-Um site de aluguel doméstico e vendas deseja personalizar sua página inicial com base nas qualificações de segmento no Adobe Experience Platform.
-A empresa pode selecionar quais públicos-alvo devem obter uma experiência personalizada e mapeá-los para o destino de personalização personalizado que foi configurado para seu aplicativo de personalização que não é Adobe como critério de direcionamento.
+A home rental and sales website wants to personalize their home page based on segment qualifications in Adobe Experience Platform.
+The company can select what audiences should get a personalized experience and map those to the custom personalization destination that had been set up for their non-Adobe personalization application as targeting criteria.

 **Anúncios no site direcionados**